Skip to main content

 print("the number of characters in \(word) is \(word.count)")

-// Output "the number of characters in café is 4" (Visually it's still one word, length remains 4)
+// Prints "the number of characters in café is 4" (Although added, visually it's still one character, length remains unchanged)

 Logic Explanation: This is the most powerful yet complex part of Swift string handling.
-The count property returns “how many characters a human sees,” not how many bytes or 16-bit units are used underneath.
-Because it needs to calculate grapheme cluster boundaries, accessing count may require iterating through the entire string and is not an O(1) operation.
+The count property returns “how many characters it looks like to a human,” rather than how many bytes or 16-bit units are used underneath.
+Because it needs to calculate grapheme cluster boundaries, accessing count may require traversing the entire string and is not an O(1) operation.

 #

-Concept Mapping: C#’s char is a 16-bit unit (UTF-16 code unit). string.Length in C# returns the number of 16-bit units, not the actual character count.
+Concept Correspondence: C#’s char is 16-bit (UTF-16 code unit).
+C#’s string.Length returns the number of 16-bit units, not the actual character count.

 // C#